Dog Poop Colors Decoded: A Crap-Tastic Guide to Canine Health

 - Mild diarrhea after a diet change: This happens with abrupt food transitions but should improve within 24 hours.

-The Poop Rainbow: What Each Color Says About Your Dog’s Health
+The Poop Rainbow: 9 Colors & What They Say About Your Dog’s Health

 If your dog’s poop is pink, purple, or has a jelly-like consistency, it could be a sign of hemorrhagic gastroenteritis (HGE), also known as acute hemorrhagic diarrhea syndrome (AHDS).
 Often described as “raspberry jam” feces, this appearance is caused by a mixture of blood, mucus, and fluid.